 Phase 2: Honeymoon – This is the phase where you just retired.
 The first couple of weeks or months where you really feel the sense of freedom.
 You celebrate your retirement with co-workers, friends, and family.
 You can expect mixed emotions in this phase: excitement, fear, anxiety.
 In general, every life change comes with feelings of discomfort.
 So it’s very normal to have all different types of emotions.

 In the honeymoon phase, you want to enjoy your new life, but also have a long-term plan ready for how you want to spend your time in retirement.
 And start healthy new routines that will make your retirement happier, longer, and healthier.
-Read about what to do in the first week of retirement here.

 Phase 3: Disappointment – For some retirees, the honeymoon phase is followed by a period of disappointment.
 The reality of retirement hits in.
 And the dreams they had before about retirement, aren’t the reality of their retirement right now.
 For them, retirement can feel disappointing and an anticlimax.
 These feelings can sometimes lead to depression.
 Most of the time, depression happens to retirees who didn’t prepare for retirement enough and didn’t fully know what retired life looked like.
 So that’s why it’s good that you’re taking the time for your retirement preparation.